MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-virtualization-excludeddirectory.md

 ## Value

-This element is a case-insensitive string that must start with "KnownFolder:&lt;folder name&gt;" where *folder name* specifies one of the known folders under the AppData directory.
+This element is a case-insensitive string that must start with "$(KnownFolder:KnownFolder:&lt;folder name&gt;)" where *folder name* specifies one of the known folders under the AppData directory.
 The rest of the string is the relative path to the excluded directory.
-For example, `KnownFolder:LocalAppData)\Fabrikam\Shared`.
+For example, "\$(KnownFolder:LocalAppData)\Fabrikam\Shared".

 ## Attributes and Elements